 'Due to the disproportionate burden of developer contributions on small scale developers, for sites of 10-units or less, and which have a maximum combined gross floorspace of 1,000 square metres, affordable housing and tariff style contributions should not be sought'.

-6. This approach highlighted a partial conflict with Policy 7(b) and prevented the Central Lancashire Authorities requiring affordable housing contributions from developments of 10 units or less unless the gross floorspace proposed exceeded 1,000 square metres.
+6. This approach highlighted a partial conflict with Policy 7(b) and prevented the Central Lancashire Authorities requiring affordable housing contributions from developments of 10 units or fewer, unless the gross floorspace proposed exceeded 1,000 square metres.
 As a result, from May 2016, developments proposed in rural areas in Preston and South Ribble were only bound by the provisions of Policy 7 if they proposed over 10 units or if they proposed over 1,000 square metres of residential floorspace.